panda7789/docs.cs-cz/docs/machine-learning/how-to-guides/single-predict-model-ml-net.md

 // Use the model for one-time prediction.
 // Make the prediction function object.
 Note that, on average, this call takes around 200x longer
-// than one prediction, so you might want to cache and reuse the prediction function, instead of
+// than one prediction, so you might want to cache and reuse the prediction engine, instead of
-// creating one per prediction. var predictionFunc = model.MakePredictionFunction<IrisInput, IrisPrediction>(mlContext);
+// creating one per prediction. var predictionEngine = model.CreatePredictionEngine<IrisInput, IrisPrediction>(mlContext);

 // Obtain the prediction.
 Remember that 'Predict' is not reentrant.
 If you want to use multiple threads
-// for simultaneous prediction, make sure each thread is using its own PredictionFunction. var prediction = predictionFunc.Predict(new IrisInput {
+// for simultaneous prediction, make sure each thread is using its own PredictionEngine. var prediction = predictionEngine.Predict(new IrisInput {
     SepalLength = 4.1f,
     SepalWidth = 0.1f,